Python-SIP/sip/sphinx/c_api.rst

         the memory address.

+.. c:function:: int sipEnableAutoconversion(const sipTypeDef *td, int enable)

+    .. versionadded:: 4.14.7

+    Instances of some classes may be automatically converted to other Python objects even though the class has been wrapped.
+This allows that behaviour to be suppressed so that an instances of the wrapped class is returned instead.

+    :param td:
+        the type's :ref:`generated type structure <ref-type-structures>`.
+This must refer to a class.
+    :param enable:
+        is non-zero if auto-conversion should be enabled for the type.
+This is the default behaviour.
+    :return:
+        ``1`` or ``0`` depending on whether or not auto-conversion was previously enabled for the type.
+This allows the previous state to be restored later on.  ``-1`` is returned, and a Python exception raised, if there was an error.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)

     Python does not allow extension modules to directly access symbols in